Tuesday, July 28, 2009

 I became stationary in the parking lot of my grandmother’s apartment complex.
 As I walked up her stairs, with every heavy step bringing me closer to the burden of proof, I could hear my grandmother confirm the news.
 I began to quiver and told my "Nanny" that I had to go.
 When I got back into my vehicle, I began to unabashedly weep.
 At first, I was upset with myself.
 I would always mock those who could cry profusely over the death of a celebrity.
 What great emotional connection could you possible possess with someone that nine times out of ten you have never encountered?
 For the next three days that answer became more apparent as I was trapped in an undeniable state of melancholy and mourning.
 I would steal away into corners so no one could see my grief, nevertheless it was quite apparent.
 In no way could I register that Superman had passed.

+I have never known a world with out Michael in it.
+My earliest memories of music are embedded with his presence.
+My living room floor would transform into any given stage as I attempted to glide with an awkward precision that could only be alleviated if Michal was tutoring me himself.
+Sure I got teased by my other cousins, who were fully enamored with New Jack swing acts such as Guy and Keith Sweat, but Mike would always be the man in my book.
 For the past four days, I submerged myself into his music, connecting songs with postcard memories, weather I was arguing with my classmates in kindergarten about his musical relevance, asking advice from my friend Pedro about how I could pull off a show stopping rendition of “ Man in the Mirror” with assistance from our choir in the sixth grade (sparkles and all), exchanging verses from the Girl is Mine with my high school girlfriend, current confidant, into the wee hours of the twilight while reading her yearbook inscription quoting the Jackson 5’s “All I do is Think of You”, purchasing “Off The Wall” as my first ringtone or strenuously practicing Michael and Janet's'' Scream” routine in a dorm room, that lacked air-conditioning mind you, to entertain the incoming class of 2003 in one of the best summers of my life, Mike's music, which has been said by so many already, was the soundtrack of my life.

 But Mike meant much more to me than just an audio cue for memories.
 Someone asked me, “How can you aspire or relate to someone like Michael Jackson?”
 I replied, “How could I not?”
 Michael rose from the confinement of urban decay and transformed himself into a transcendent entity that would touch billions of lives.
 But on a more personal level, I empathized with Michael’s struggles, whether it was dealing with and breaking the confines of stringent, barnacle like religious ideologies, feelings of inadequacy due to a battered self esteem fueled by an unhealthy desire to achieve perfection and acceptance, or the strain of artistic endeavors that are not quite understood by your contemporaries.
 I related to Michael so much so that my moniker and current stage name D.S is taken from track six disc two off his album “History Past, Present and Future Book 1.”So I not only lost my favorite artist, I lost a kindred spirit.